tierratechnologies/logmate.co.nz/content/blog/4-ways-to-keep-your-digital-work-time-logbook-accurate.md

 ### 4. If In Doubt, Take A Break

 Think about the start and end shift button as clocking in and out of work.
-You can only do each one once in a day.
-So if you are finishing up work but aren’t 100% sure you are finished for the day just click the Break button.
-This will end your work hours but continue your 14-hour “working window”.
-That way if you do get a surprise and go back on shift a violation won’t be recorded in your logbook.
-Also if you don’t end up returning to work and end your shift later in the day, your 10-hour rest break will include when you first started the rest break record in your logbook.
+You can only start your shift once and finish it once within your workday, but you can have a mixture of on-duty and rest breaks throughout your work shift.
+So if you are finishing up your on-duty time work but aren’t 100% sure you are completely finished for the day just click the Take Break button.
+This will essentially "push pause" on your work shift.

+* That way if you do get a surprise and go back on shift; it is possible to do so (without a violation being recorded in your logbook) and you will simply be recording an in-shift rest break
+* If you don’t end up returning to work and end your work shift later in the day, the duration of time that has passed since you started the in-shift rest break will be counted towards your required 10-hour rest break to start a new work shift.

+Just remember any rest breaks less than 30min in duration won't count as a rest-break and instead be counted towards your on-duty time.

 ***